CIS4930-SWAmP/TheSWAmP/README.md

 ### Technologies and Languages needed
 1. MySQL - for storing and retrieving data in the to and from your model.
 2. Java
-   a.
-JDBC - to connect your Data Access Object layer classes to your MySQL database.
+   - JDBC - to connect your Data Access Object layer classes to your MySQL database.
 (See Spring JDBC tutorial
-   b.
-Jersey RESTful Web Services framework (https://jersey.github.io/) - standard and portable JAX-RS API
+   - Jersey RESTful Web Services framework (https://jersey.github.io/) - standard and portable JAX-RS API
 3. Apache Tomcat - to run your RESTful Web Service
 4. Postman (or similar) - to test your REST API implementation

 ### Assignment
 1. GitHub - Clone shared, public repository and create personal, private repository for this project.
 2. MySQL set up
-   a.
-See { spring tutorial } for database and user set up instructions
+   - See { spring tutorial } for database and user set up instructions
 ```
 spring.datasource.url=jdbc:mysql://localhost:3306/db_store
 spring.datasource.username=springuser